 - Preheat your over to 250 degrees.
 Grease a baking sheet.

 - Spread the mixture out on the baking sheet.
 Bake for 4 to 6 hours, until dry.

 - Let cool.
 Turn out the dried mixture onto a cutting board.
 Cut into strips.

-Sometimes people ask me “is homemade jerky safe for dogs?” and the answer is yes.
+Sometimes people ask me “is homemade jerky safe for dogs?” and the answer is a simple unequivocal yes.

-It’s actually safer as long as you are following normal human food safety standards.
-That’s because you’re in control of the ingredients and it doesn’t have spices or chemicals to irritate their stomachs.
+It’s actually safer as long as you are following normal food safety standards.
+That’s because you’re in control of the ingredients and it doesn’t have spices or chemicals to irritate your pup’s stomachs.

-These two and three ingredient dog treats are fun to make, super wholesome, and fun for your dogs to chow down on.
-By making dog treats yourself, you can control what goes in them and help to keep your dog healthy and happy!
+These three-ingredient dog treats are fun to make, super wholesome, and fun for your dogs to chow down on.
+By making dog treats yourself, you can control what goes into them and help to keep your dog healthy and happy!

 Thanks to pethelpful.com for publishing this tasty treat recipe.